townerhale/fastapi-ci-demo/solution_brief.md

 - Validates complex queries and transactions
 - No external database service required

-**CircleCI Differentiator:** First-class Docker support makes multi-container jobs trivial to configure, with automatic networking between containers.
-The sidecar pattern enables sophisticated integration testing without infrastructure management overhead.
+**CircleCI Differentiator:** First-class Docker support is a key differentiator, making it trivial to configure multi-container jobs with automatic networking.
+The database sidecar pattern shown here is a powerful example of this capability, enabling sophisticated integration testing against production-like services without any infrastructure management overhead.

 ### 5. Comprehensive Caching Strategy